 Injured Workers' RICO Claim to Proceed Against Employer and Insurance Company

-The allegations included that, ".....Cassens and Crawford deliberately selected and paid unqualified doctors, including Margules, to give fraudulent medical opinions that would support the denial of worker’s compensation benefits, and that defendants ignored other medical evidence in denying them benefits.
+The allegations included that ".....Cassens and Crawford deliberately selected and paid unqualified doctors, including Margules, to give fraudulent medical opinions supporting the denial of worker’s compensation benefits and that defendants ignored other medical evidence in denying them benefits.
 The plaintiffs claimed that the defendants made fraudulent communications amongst themselves and to the plaintiffs by mail and wire in violation of 18 U.S.C. §§ 1341, 1343, which serve as the predicate acts for their RICO claims."

 The decision authored by Judge Karen Nelson Moore held "...that plaintiffs’ RICO claims [may go forward] because the WDCA [Michigan Workers' Compensation Disability Act] does not preempt their RICO claims and because plaintiffs have sufficiently pleaded a pattern of racketeering activity given that reliance is not an element of a civil RICO fraud claim."

-Of additional signifiance is that sitting by designation on the panel with Judge Moore and Judge Gibbons, was The Honorable Harold A. Ackerman, US District Court Judge for the District of NJ.
-Judge Ackerman has long and knowledge history of RICO actions was a former NJ Workers' Compensation Judge.
+Of additional significance is that sitting by designation on the panel with Judge Moore and Judge Gibbons, was The Honorable Harold A. Ackerman, US District Court Judge for the District of NJ.
+Judge Ackerman has long, and knowledge history of RICO actions and was a former NJ Workers' Compensation Judge.

 Brown, et al. v.
 Casses Transport Co., et al., 6th Cir.
 2008, Decided October 23, 2008.
 Petition for Writ of Certiorari denied by the US Supreme Court.
 Cassens Transport Co. v.
 Brown, 558 US 1085 - Supreme Court 2009